MadsGolding/PaddleOCR/doc/doc_en/whl_en.md

     print(line)
 ```

-Output will be a list, each item contains recognition text and confidence
+Output will be generated as a list, each item contains recognition text and confidence
 ```bash
 ['PAIN', 0.990372]
 ```